 If you have been injured in a slip and fall accident on property owned by a city or municipality here in Florida, then that governmental body may be liable to you for premises liability damages resulting from your accident.

 There are special circumstances to consider in your case because the government will be asked to cover your damage claims and that is only allowed by law in certain situations.

 An experienced Florida slip and fall lawyer can be very helpful in pursuing your claims for damages and in seeking justice for your harm.
 However, not every Florida personal injury lawyer will represent slip and fall victims seeking justice from a city or municipality.

-A good piece of advice if you you or a loved one have suffered a slip and fall on city owned property, is to speak with an experienced personal injury lawyer before you file a claim to learn about some of the common disputes that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
-Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.
+A good piece of advice if you or a loved one have suffered a slip and fall on city-owned property, is to speak with an experienced personal injury lawyer who has spent years evaluating accident facts, applying the law, and effectively asking juries to render a favorable verdict.
+Most personal injury lawyers who meet these criteria, like Alan Sackrin, will offer a free initial consultation (over the phone or in-person) to answer your questions.

 Do you have questions or comments?
 Then please feel free to send Alan an email or call him now at (954) 458-8655.